SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-09-05-Documentation.md

     - Then go to index.md and add this block
     ```md
     ```@autodocs
-    Modules = [modulename]```
+    Modules = [modulename]
+    `` `
     ```
     - If you have done every step correctly, this should automatically get your documentation here
     - Style it or add whatever you want
     - When you are done, run the make.jl file once more
 11. If you want to host this on github, upload the repo first
 12. Then go to github.com/username/reponame
 13. Go to settings and then scroll down till you find "Github Pages".
-Click publish and choose the folder as docs/
+Click publish and choose the gh-pages branch (Make a branch if you do not have one.
+It would save hassle later.)
 14. Done!
 To access your site go to username.github.io/projectname/build/index.html
 15. You can also mess around with the paths if you know how to.
 Or add extra features.
 But this will get you set up with all the needed basics!